martinrotter/rssguard/resources/docs/Documentation.md

 It's completely up to you if you decide to only use script as `Source` of the script or separate your custom functionality between `Source` script and `Post-process` script.
 Sometimes you might need different `Source` scripts for different online sources and the same `Post-process` script and vice versa.

 ### Notifications <a id="notif"></a>
-RSS Guard allows you to configure behavior of desktop notifications.
-There is a number of events which can be configured:
+RSS Guard allows you to customize desktop notifications.
+There are a number of events which can be configured:
 * New (unread) articles fetched.
 * Fetching of articles is started.
 * Login OAuth tokens are refreshed.